 137. In this way alone there arises in the pure-minded a state of awareness, which is afterwards merged into Brahman.

 138. One should first look for the cause [the mind] by the negative method [emptiness] and then find it by the positive method [phenomena], as ever inherent in the effect.

 139. One should verily see the cause in the effect [i.e., see one’s mind in all phenomena], and then dismiss the effect altogether.
 What then remains, the sage himself becomes.

 140. A person who meditates upon a thing with great assiduity and firm conviction becomes that very thing.

 141. The wise should always think with great care of the invisible, the visible and everything else as his own Self, which is Consciousness itself.

 142. Having reduced the visible to the invisible, the wise one should think of the universe as one with Brahman.
 Thus alone will he abide in eternal felicity with mind full of consciousness and bliss.

-1. (112) In this section Shankara redefines the practices of Asana and Pranayama (postures and breath suppression) so that the focus is on the cultivation of the mind, not on the body.
+1. In this section (112-120) Shankara redefines the practices of Asana and Pranayama (postures and breath suppression) so that the focus is on the cultivation of the mind, not on the body.
 “True Posture” is not a physical posture at all, but a mental state of uninterrupted samadhi, or absorption.